Trump’s 2025 national security strategy revives Monroe Doctrine and pivots U.S. power to the Americas

 The strategy also marks a sharp rhetorical and strategic break with decades of U.S. bipartisan foreign policy toward Europe, warning that European societies face civilizational erasure from migration, low birthrates, and speech restrictions, and suggesting that some NATO members may be unreliable U.S. allies within two decades.
 It explicitly signals U.S. support for nationalist and far‑right movements in Europe, calls for Europe to shoulder more of its own defense, and emphasizes de‑escalation with Russia and a more transactional stance toward China and Gulf monarchies.
-The NSS has triggered fierce backlash from European officials, human‑rights advocates, and many U.S. analysts, who see it as a fundamental reordering of alliances and a return to great‑power spheres of influence politics.
+The NSS has triggered fierce backlash from European officials—with EU Council President António Costa condemning U.S. interference in Europe's political life—as well as from human‑rights advocates, many U.S. analysts, and members of Congress who have called the Venezuela operation illegal and demanded the release of classified boat‑strike videos amid war‑crimes allegations.

 Length of the Trump administration's strategy document outlining flexible realism, the Trump Corollary to the Monroe Doctrine, and a reordered global priority list.

-Estimated deaths from at least 22 U.S. air or missile strikes on alleged drug‑trafficking vessels in the Caribbean and eastern Pacific, a campaign the NSS presents as a model for a militarized Trump Corollary.
+Estimated deaths from at least 35 U.S. strikes on alleged drug‑trafficking vessels and land targets in the Caribbean and eastern Pacific during Operation Southern Spear, the campaign the NSS presents as a model for the militarized Trump Corollary.

-Number of publicly disclosed U.S. strikes on suspected narco‑vessels in the Caribbean and eastern Pacific between early September and early December 2025.
+Number of U.S. strikes on suspected narco‑vessels and facilities in the Caribbean, eastern Pacific, and Venezuela between early September and year‑end 2025 under Operation Southern Spear.

 5%